New York's 20th State Senate district

 New York's 20th State Senate district is one of 63 districts in the New York State Senate.
 It has been represented by Democrat Zellnor Myrie since 2019, following his victory over IDC-aligned incumbent Jesse Hamilton in the 2018 primary election.
-Among the seat's prior occupants are former Brooklyn borough president Marty Markowitz and current Mayor Eric Adams.
+Among the seat's prior occupants are former Brooklyn borough president Marty Markowitz and former Mayor Eric Adams.

 Geography

 2020s

 District 20 largely covers central and western Brooklyn.
 The district includes most of the neighborhoods of Crown Heights, Prospect Lefferts Gardens and Windsor Terrace, as well as portions of East Flatbush, Kensington, Park Slope, Remsen Village, Prospect Heights, South Slope and Sunset Park.

 The district overlaps with New York's 8th, 9th, and 10th congressional districts, the 42nd, 43rd, 44th, 51st, 52nd, 55th, 56th, 57th, and 58th districts of the New York State Assembly, and the 35th, 36th, 39th, 40th and 41st districts of the New York City Council.